SeisComP/seiscomp/README.md

 - flex
 - libssl-dev
 - crypto-dev
+- python-dev (optional)
+- python-numpy (optional)
 - libqt4-dev (optional)
 - qtbase5-dev (optional)
 - libmysqlclient-dev (optional)
 - libpq-dev (optional)
 - libsqlite3-dev (optional)
 - ncurses-dev (optional)

+The Python development libraries are required if Python wrappers should be compiled which is the default configuration.
+The development files must match the used Python interpreter of the system.
+If the system uses Python3 then Python3 development files must be present in exactly the same version as the used Python3 interpreter.
+The same holds for Python2.

+Python-numpy is required if Numpy support is enable which is also the default configuration.

 ### Configuration